opensearch-project/documentation-website/_opensearch/install/important-settings.md

 ### Network requirements

-  The following firewall ports need to be open for OpenSearch components.
+  The following ports need to be open for OpenSearch components.

 Port number | OpenSearch component
 :--- | :---